shailahirji/azure-powershell/src/DesktopVirtualization/docs/Expand-AzWvdExtractMsixImage.md

   - `[UserSessionId <String>]`: The name of the user session within the specified session host
   - `[WorkspaceName <String>]`: The name of the workspace

-MSIXIMAGEREQUEST <IMsixImageRequest>: Represents URI referring to MSIX Image
+MSIXEXTRACTREQUEST <IMsixExtractRequest>: Represents URI referring to MSIX Image
   - `[Uri <String>]`: URI to Image

 ## RELATED LINKS